 Application for Transmission Service

-Click for an Application for Transmission Service.
-If you don't know the Point of Receipt (the point where your project will connect to SMUD's system) then indicate the geographic location of your project (property address, or cross streets).
+If your project is interconnecting at 115 kV or higher OR has a capacity greater than 20 MW, you'll need an Application for Transmission Service.
+If you don't know the Point of Receipt (the point where your project will connect to SMUD's system), then indicate the geographic location of your project (property address or cross streets).
 If you want SMUD to deliver project power to PG&E's system, the Point of Delivery will be Rancho Seco.
 If you want SMUD to deliver project power to the Western Area Power Administration System, specify Elverta as the Point of Delivery.
-Include with your application a deposit of one month's transmission service charge.
+Include a deposit of one month's transmission service charge with your application.